matteodegobbi/vault/ML/Cross Entropy.md

 $$
 Gradient = Prediction - Target

-## Note on PyTorch implementation
+>[!tip] Note on PyTorch implementation of Cross-Entropy
-In torch CrossEntropyLoss expects raw logits and applies the softmax internally.
+>In torch CrossEntropyLoss expects raw logits and applies the softmax internally.
-If labels are scalars class indices, meaning only one class at a time is true, then CrossEntropyLoss is equivalent to applying LogSoftmax + NLL Loss.
+>If labels are scalars class indices, meaning only one class at a time is true, then CrossEntropyLoss is equivalent to applying LogSoftmax + NLL Loss.
+>

-The differences between NLLL and CEL appears when we have soft labels, i.e. label smoothing or probabilistic labels (e.g. target is \[0.7,0.1,0.2\]).
+> The differences between NLLL and CEL appears when we have soft labels, i.e. label smoothing or probabilistic labels (e.g. target is \[0.7,0.1,0.2\]).
 In this case NLLL cannot be used instead we can use CrossEntropyLoss which will do the usual cross entropy computation (in the case we use this vector target version but with 1-hot encoding then it's equivalent to the class indices but it might be slower to run so if we are in this case the class targets indices is better for performance).

 ---